Danash-Mahmood/Danash-Mahmood/README.md

 - Languages: JavaScript, Java, HTML, CSS, Python and SQL (basic)
 - Frameworks: React, Spring
 - Tools: Git, GitHub, VS Code, Intellij

+**What I'm currently doing**
+-Working as a software developer at an AI start up -Primarily focusing on the web app and its associated back end -Using FlutterFlow and Firebase

 🌟 **My Goals:**
 - Consolidate fudamentals and reach an intermediate level in all the languages I currently have exposure with